 You may find this Gold’s Gym search ad when you search “fitness program.”
 Mainly, it advertises customized fitness programs from expert staff.
-When you click through, you’ll see this post-click experience:
+When you click through, you’ll see this post-click landing page:

 This post-click page draws visitors in with a photo of models looking right at the camera.
 The navigation menu is free of distractions, which keeps visitors’ attention on the page.
 A short form doesn’t create much friction on the page, and below, small chunks of text about classes and features give visitors the info they to decide about converting.

 However, the story this ad tells is focused on high-quality personalized fitness programs.
 You’ll get a personal plan from an expert when you sign up.
 But, the story of this landing page is focused more on the free 7-day pass.
 Both are valuable elements of the offer, but in this case, the way they’re arranged creates an inconsistent campaign.
 The ad offers personalized fitness plans from experts, and users clicked through looking for more details about them.
 What they’ll find is valuable information, but likely not the information they’re looking for.

 Here’s a search ad for Nectar Mattresses you may see upon searching “Mattresses.”
 When you click through, you’ll find yourself on this post-click landing page: